revanth7667/revanth7667/README.md

 - 📚 Data Science Masters Student at [Duke University](https://duke.edu/)
-- 👀 I’m interested in coding and Data Science
+- 👀 I’m interested in Coding and Data Science
-- 💻  I have 4 years of work experience in Decison Analytics from [ZS](https://www.zs.com/)
+- 💻  I have 4 years of work experience in Decison Analytics from [ZS Associates](https://www.zs.com/)
 - 📫 How to reach me **revanth7667@gmail.com**